Free shipping on orders over 50€ up to 500g

 Highly prized in jewelry, garnet has been used since Antiquity in jewelry and ornamental objects.
 Its color symbolizes courage, passion and vitality.

 Want to make your own garnet jewelry?
-Find out more about our components and beads and make the jewel of your dreams with our natural stone jewelry tutorials.
+Take a look at our garnet components and beads and make the jewel of your dreams with our natural stone jewelry tutorials.

-In ancient times, Pliny the Younger gave it the name "carbunculus", i.e. "burning coal", which gave rise to the French name "escarboucle".
+In Antiquity, Pliny the Younger gave it the name "carbunculus", i.e. "burning coal", which gave rise to the French name "escarboucle".

 For many civilizations, garnet has a very important place, particularly on a mystical level.
 Numerous religious texts refer to them.
 In the Bible, garnet was a lamp used to illuminate Noah when he was lost in the darkness of the Flood.
 In the Koran, it is used to evoke the fourth heaven.

-The Vikings used them during their funeral ceremonies, as they believed they could guide the dead to their paradise, Valhalla.
+The Vikings used it during their funeral ceremonies, as they believed it could guide the dead to their paradise, Valhalla.

 In Antiquity, particularly among the Romans, Greeks and Egyptians, it was used to engrave agates, jasper, ivory... to make small objects representing faces or animals.
 It was also ground into powder, and its abrasive qualities were used to roughen and polish these same stones.